codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 If you log in with GitHub, Codacy requires the following [permissions/scopes](https://developer.github.com/apps/building-integrations/setting-up-and-registering-oauth-apps/about-scopes-for-oauth-apps/):

--   'user' permissions to access GitHub user info
+-   `user` permissions to access GitHub user info
--   'public\_repo' permissions to set PR status on public repositories
+-   `public_repo` permissions to set PR status on public repositories
--   'repo' access to access private repositories
+-   `repo` permissions to access private repositories
--   'write: public\_key' to add SSH keys to the repositories, so that Codacy can have access to the repository
+-   `write: public_key` permissions to add SSH keys to the repositories, so that Codacy can have access to the repository
--   'write:repo\_hook' access to add post-commit hooks
+-   `write:repo_hook` permissions to add post-commit hooks
--   'read:org': read-only access to organization membership, organization repositories, and team membership
+-   `read:org` permissions to read organization membership, organization repositories, and team membership
--   'admin:org\_hook' to access organization hooks
+-   `admin:org_hook` permissions to access organization hooks

 ## GitHub Cloud using GitHub Apps